 Do I need a visa even if I’m only transiting the U.S?
-I’m only spending a couple of hours at the airport.
+I’m only spending a couple of hours at the airport?

 I carry a European Union passport.
 Do I need a visa?

-It depends on the reason for travel, the date when the passport was issued or renewed, and the nationality of your passport.
 Passport holders from countries that participate in the Visa Waiver Program typically do not need a visa for business or leisure travel to the United States of less than 90 days duration, if their passport is machine-readable and meets certain other requirements.

-The service provides a special services line which applicants may use to resolve technical difficulties.
-Please call one of the local numbers for the Call Center or send an email to firstname.lastname@example.org
+Please call one of the local numbers for the Call Center or send an email to email@example.com

 How long should I expect my appointment to take?